 We stepped out into what I can only describe as paradise.
 The sun shone warmly on our backs and the wind was a gentle breeze.
 "I guess this is it," I said.
 "We can get some of what we need from nearby towns, but . . ."

 "And how do you propose to do that?" asked William.
 "I don't see any boats here."

 "Maybe not," said Lizzie before anyone else could object.
-"But Marle and Rally both have a Lapras."
+"But Marle has a Lapras and so does Rally."

-"Yeah, that's right," I said, recalling that Marle and Rally had mentioned having Laprases, only the Water/Ice Pokemon hadn't been much use in our situation so I'd never really been introduced to them.
+"Yeah, that's right," I said, recalling that Marle and Rally had mentioned having the Water/Ice Pokemon, only they hadn't been much use in our situation so I'd never really been introduced to them.
 "Lapras are good at finding their way across the ocean."

 "Don't forget my Pidgeot," added Marle.

 Steve looked round at all of us as Sedrask's ship took of into the sky.
 "OK," he said.
 "And what shall we call this island?"